-Xigera Safari Lodge is a Wilderness Safaris Premier Camp, operated by Red Carnation Hotels.
+Xigera Safari Lodge is a Wilderness Safaris camp, operated by Red Carnation Hotels.
 This luxury boutique hotel group runs award-winning properties in five countries, while Wilderness is the number one sustainable ecotourism operator in Africa.
-Recently refurbished, the lodge is an excellent option for travellers interested in both wet and dry activities in the Okavango Delta.
+The lodge is an excellent option for travelers interested in both wet and dry activities in the Okavango Delta.
 Accommodation is booked on a full-board basis, although some activities incur an extra cost (see below), and the property is open throughout the year.

 ACCESS & LOCATION:

 Xigera is situated in a private concession south-west of Chief’s Island, within the Moremi Game Reserve.
-Accessed via 20 minutes’ road transfer from its own airstrip, the lodge lies beneath a canopy of leadwood, mangosteen, and jackalberry trees.
+Accessed via a five-minute speed boat ride during the high floods or via 20 minutes’ road transfer from its own airstrip, the lodge lies beneath a canopy of leadwood, mangosteen, and jackalberry trees.
 Guests enjoy lovely views over papyrus swamps, rich in wildlife.

 ACCOMMODATION & FACILITIES AT XIGERA SAFARI LODGE:

-There are 12 tents, including one for a family.
+There are 12 tents, including one for a family, and each is uniquely decorated.
 Approached along raised wooden walkways, each has a stretched canvas roof and cedar walls with windows made out of tinted glass.
 The interiors celebrate African art, with a collection of handcrafted pieces.
+The art tour on offer gives guests a great insight into the art visible around the camp, all created by local craftsmen.
 Of the 11 standard tents, nine have a king-size bed and two have twin beds that can be joined together if need be.
 Other furnishings comprise bedside stands and lighting, a writing desk and chair, an easy chair, and a useful luggage rack.
 Among the amenities are an air conditioning unit, a television, a tea-and-coffee station, a mini-bar, a yoga mat, weights and resistance bands, complimentary Wi-Fi, and charging facilities.
 Every tent has an en-suite washroom with separate toilet, double washbasin, indoor bath, and indoor/outdoor showers.
 There’s a dressing area too, as well as a private wooden deck complete with gazebo.
-The tents’ tinted windows ensure comfortable internal temperatures, and guests appreciate fresh breezes during time spent marvelling at vistas from the private deck.
+The tents’ tinted windows ensure comfortable internal temperatures, and guests appreciate fresh breezes during time spent marveling at vistas from the private deck.
 The family tent has one double bedroom and one twin bedroom, and it benefits from all the features of the standard unit.
-Its twin beds can be converted into a double, making the tent suitable for two couples travelling together.
+Its twin beds can be converted into a double, making the tent suitable for two couples traveling together.

 Communal spaces at Xigera include lavish lounge and dining spaces, a bar area, a wine cellar, and an air-conditioned library.
 The lounge features an enormous copper-clad fireplace in the shape of an Okavango lily, while the bar boasts a world-class wine list.
 The dining room is open plan with the kitchen, providing opportunities to interact with the chef.
 In the library, you’ll find a great range of books, as well as wildlife documentaries – it’s also the venue for specialist talks.
-The wellness centre offers two treatment rooms and the gym is very well equipped.
+The wellness center offers two treatment rooms and the gym is very well-equipped.
 Yoga fans will love taking classes on the lodge’s yoga deck.
-You can also have fun browsing the boutique for souvenirs, sampling traditional cuisine in the boma, gathering around the fire-pit with fellow guests to share safari stories, and taking a refreshing dip in the swimming pool!
+You can also have fun browsing the boutique for souvenirs, sampling traditional cuisine in the boma, gathering around the fire-pit with fellow guests to share safari stories, and taking a refreshing dip in the swimming pool - it is even heated in winter!
 And come nightfall, you can relax on the star deck and take part in an astronomy session before heading off to bed.

 ACTIVITIES AT XIGERA SAFARI LODGE: